AdaCheng/adacheng.github.io/_posts/2019-05-05-Neural Architectures for Named Entity Recognition.md

 ![LSTM-CRF](/assets/images/post/2019-05-05/06.png)

-- The representation of a word using this model is obtained by concatenating its left and right context representations, c\_i = [l\_i;r\_i];
+- The representation of a word using this model is obtained by concatenating its left and right context representations, $c_i = [l_i;r_i]$;
-- Then c_i was linearly projected onto a layer whose size is equal to the number of distinct tags.
+- Then $c_i$ was linearly projected onto a layer whose size is equal to the number of distinct tags.
-- Use a CRF as previously described to take into account neighboring tags, yielding the final predictions for every word y_i.
+- Use a CRF as previously described to take into account neighboring tags, yielding the final predictions for every word $y_i$.

 ## Transition-Based Chunking Model
 ### Stack Long Short-Term Memories (Reference)